 This calculator is an estimate tool and may not cover all personal circumstances.
 For state-based taxes, confirm details with your state or territory revenue office.

-Each structure runs through the same tax engines used by our individual calculators.
+Each structure runs through the same tax engines used by the individual calculators.
 Sole trader uses personal income tax, Medicare levy, and HELP repayments.
 Pty Ltd applies the 25% Base Rate Entity rate, then distributes after-tax profit as a fully franked dividend — the franking credit gross-up correctly preserves dividend imputation, including the refundable offset when the owner's marginal rate is below 25%.
-Discretionary trust splits the profit between adult beneficiaries you nominate (default: you + your spouse) and taxes each share independently.
+Discretionary trust splits the profit between adult beneficiaries you nominate (default: you and your spouse) and taxes each share independently.

 Where each structure wins